fe-jul22-CookieTeam/product_catalog/README.md

  - `git push origin <name of your branch/feature>`

  ## In case of errors
- - If you encounter errors in your terminal you can use `git status` to clarify the problem
+ - If you encounter errors in your terminal you can use `git status` to help clarify the problem